 By tracking the digital customer journey, businesses can detect missed chances.
 For instance, they might see that some customers leave during checkout because they don’t want to register.
 A fix could be adding a guest checkout option.
 Trying new ideas can help bring in more customers.

-Also, a lot of businesses work both online and offline.
+Also, many businesses operate both online and offline.
 For example, if you run a hotel, customers might talk to you on Instagram while booking online.
 But when a manager confirms their booking, switch to direct messages on a booking website.
 So, monitoring every part of the customer journey is key.

-Depending on the business type, digital customer journeys can be of different lengths and complexity.
+Depending on the business type, digital customer journeys can vary in length and complexity.
 For example, the digital journey of an individual ordering several packs of cat litter will be much shorter and more straightforward than the journey of a business manager searching for video editing software.

 There are some basic digital customer journey stages to start with.

-For B2B businesses, there will be more activities like an online demo session or month-long trial.
+For B2B businesses, there will be more activities, such as an online demo session or a month-long trial.

 These were the key stages in the digital customer journey.
 The next stop is data and analytics.